giis-uniovi/.github/profile/CONTRIBUTING.md

 - Pull requests (PR):
   - All contributions from non administrators must be done via a PR against the default branch (`main`)
-  - When appropriate, create issues to discuss possible solutions for a change before start coding
+  - By default, clearly and concisely written issues should be created to discuss potential changes before coding begins
   - Always keep the PRs focused on a single change.
     Use separated pull requests for changes related to functionality, formatting or refactoring
   - By default, all PRs are squashed before merged and the source branch deleted to keep a linear history.
 Do not reuse feature branches.